bbmokhtari/django-translations/docs/reference/utils.rst

 .. function:: _get_all_languages()

-   Return the standard language code of all the supported language codes.
+   Return all the supported language codes.

-   :return: The standard language code of all the supported language codes.
+   :return: The supported language codes.
    :rtype: list(str)

    Considering this setting: